-BUILDING MATERIALS AND DESIGN DETAILS

-- To ensure building materials and facade articulation integrates within the streetscape. - To minimise period reproduction design. - Ensure materials, colours and façade articulation, including the size and spacing of windows, integrates with the streetscape. - Ensure new dwellings and visible additions complement the historic buildings in the precinct. - Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings. - Bland design such as sheer or plain rendered façades. - Large areas of glazing to the street. - Period reproduction design.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates with the streetscape.
+Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape.
+Ensure new dwellings and visible additions complement the historic buildings in the precinct.
+Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.
+Bland design such as sheer or plain rendered facades.
+Large areas of glazing to the street.
+Integrate with heritage streetscapes Avoid bland design FRONT BOUNDARY TREATMENT To ensure the height and design of front fences are appropriate to the era of the dwelling and integrate with the streetscape.
+Ensure retention of original front fences where heritage overlays apply.
+Ensure low (up to 1m) front fences that are appropriate to the era and design of the dwelling behind.
+High front fences.
+Fence designs that are inappropriate to the era and design of the dwelling.
+Avoid high front fences